RedSamurai07/Twitter_US_Airline_Sentiments_Analysis/README.md

 ### Data structure and initial checks

-Data Source: Primary dataset collected via custom web-scraping scripts [or API integration].
+- Twitter US Airline Sentiment dataset, originally from Crowdflower/Figure Eight.

- - The initial checks of your transactions.csv dataset reveal the following:
+- The initial checks of your Tweets.csv dataset reveal the following:

 | Features | Description | Data types |
 | -------- | -------- | -------- |